cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/kubectl.md

 ![Add App](../static/zero-trust-security/ssh/add-app.png)

-Input a subdomain where your application will be availble to users.
+Input a subdomain where your application will be available to users.

 ![Configure](../static/zero-trust-security/ssh/configure-app.png)